-The newest darling of fitness enthusiasts, HIIT, is it beneficial or not for your fitness regime, asks Deepthi Velkur
+The newest darling of fitness and running enthusiasts, HIIT, is it beneficial or not for your fitness regime, asks Deepthi Velkur

 High Intensity Interval Training (HIIT) a term that has been thrown around by fitness enthusiasts over the past few years.
 Essentially, it involves repetitions of short bursts of intense, ‘maximum effort’ exercise, like sprinting.
 The periods of burst activity last from anywhere between 20 to 40 seconds.